-Ria Fitzgerald is a business development consultant with twenty years of experience in equity capital markets, mergers and acquisitions, project financing and project development with global and start-up companies in the mining, infrastructure, and renewable power sectors, her principal occupation during the preceding five years.
-She is currently providing corporate advisory services in the mining and renewable power sectors.
+Ria Fitzgerald is a business development consultant with over twenty years of experience in equity capital markets, mergers and acquisitions, project financing and project development with global and start-up companies in the mining, infrastructure, and renewable power sectors, her principal occupation during the preceding five years.
+She is currently the Director of Mining at Solvest Inc., a renewable energy company.
 Ms. Fitzgerald has ten years of experience as an investment banker focused on the mining industry, where she was involved in over 100 financings raising more than \$7 billion in private and public equity for global mining companies.
-Ms. Fitzgerald's responsibilities during this time progressed from team member to leading and coordinating all aspects of the offerings.
-She has also supported mining companies in providing strategic analysis regarding mergers & acquisitions, financings, peer analysis, and market research.
+She has also supported mining companies in providing strategic analysis regarding mergers & acquisitions, and financings.
 Ms. Fitzgerald's most recent experience is in project development and financing for sustainable and renewable energy projects at mines and remote communities with a focus on collaborative partnerships between the mines and the local communities.
 Ms. Fitzgerald holds a Bachelor of Commerce degree from the University of Saskatchewan, where she graduated with High Honours and Great Distinction in finance and holds both the Chartered Financial Analyst designation and the Certificate in ESG Investing from the CFA Institute.